equalitie/ouisync/doc/paper.md

 ⚠️ **TODO** ⚠️: Elaborate on bullet points

-* Ouisync tokens are stored by the browser history - allow for creation of non-URL type tokens and add javascript to https://ouisync.net/r to remove anchors from the history.
 * List approaches how Ouisync can improve anonymity and confidentiality (Tor, multi-hop syncing,...) and their pros and cons.